 The first thing you should check is the battery.
 Even if the car ignition turns on.
 The battery voltage should be at least 12.5 volts.

-Many auto parts stores perform free battery and alternator test.
+Many auto parts stores perform free battery and alternator tests.
 If you can get your car to start, take it to a store near you to get it tested free of charge.

 2. Loose Battery Terminal

-Before condemning a faulty starter to check the condition of the battery cable and battery terminals.
+Before condemning a faulty starter, check the condition of the battery cable and battery terminals.

 A corroded cable and battery terminal would deliver less voltage to the starter.
 Therefore a clicking noise can be heard, meaning insufficient battery power.